nimrossum/pcpp/week02/code-exercises/answers.md

 Removing the locks and marking the variable as volatile will make the program work as expected, however, this does not make the code thread-safe.
 The volatile keyword only ensures that the value is stored in main memory, but it does not ensure that the value is updated atomically.

+> Note: The setter does not depend on the previous value, so it is in this case thread safe.

 ## Exercise 2.3

 ### 1